 - Bring your kids and plan to visit the Children's Village.

 - Set specific meeting places and times with members of your group.
-Pick a spot everyone can find easily, like the CD Sales tent.
+Pick a spot everyone can find easily, like the Music Sales tent.

 - Make sure young children have an identification tag of some sort, with their name, your name and cell phone number (if you have one with you at the Festival.)